chardensoft/sportsdada/README.md

 ### Current Capabilities:
 - List of all projects, apps and content created by SportsDada
-- Tracking stats for the Powder League
+- Tracking stats for the Powder League & UT's High School March Madness
 - Connection to The Wood Report
-- Contact info & donation link

 ### Future Additions:
-- Adding a home page
 - How to articles
 - Public Projects
 - Favorite visualizations
-- Adding an about page
-- Subscription for newsletter
 - Requests